Duke Ellington's Jazz Violin Session

-Duke Ellington's Jazz Violin Session is an album by American pianist, composer and bandleader Duke Ellington recorded in 1963 but not released on the Atlantic label until 1976.
-The album features members of Ellington's orchestra performing with Stephane Grappelli and Svend Asmussen.
+Duke Ellington's Jazz Violin Session is an album by American jazz pianist, composer, and bandleader Duke Ellington, recorded in 1963 but not released until 1976, on the Atlantic label.
+The album features members of Ellington's orchestra performing with Stéphane Grappelli and Svend Asmussen.
 Trumpeter Ray Nance, who was also featured in the Ellington Orchestra as a singer and a violinist, plays violin throughout the session alongside Grappelli.
 Asmussen, whose primary instrument was violin, plays viola throughout the session.
-Each of the string players is given a solo feature: Grappelli plays "In a Sentimental Mood," Asmussen plays "Don't Get Around Much Anymore," and Nance plays "Day Dream."
+Each of the string players is given a solo feature: Grappelli plays "In a Sentimental Mood", Asmussen plays "Don't Get Around Much Anymore", and Nance plays "Day Dream".
 For the remainder of the session, all three string players are featured soloing in turn.

 Reception

-The Allmusic review by Thom Jurek awarded the album 3½ stars and stated "The soloist and group interplay are gentle, swinging, and utterly and completely graceful and elegant.
+The AllMusic review by Thom Jurek stated: "The soloist and group interplay are gentle, swinging, and utterly and completely graceful and elegant.
 There is a lighthearted tenderness in this set that borders on sentimentality without ever going there.
 And the feeling is loose, relaxed, and full of warmth throughout".